-Companies seeking Level 1 requirements will not require certification.
+Companies seeking Level 1 requirements will not require 3rd party certification.
 Instead, the contractor must specify the people, technology, facilities and external providers within their environment that process, store or transmit FCI.
 Companies will be required to self-certify once per year that they meet the basic safeguarding requirements for FCI specified in FAR clause 52.204.21

 Once the new CMMC 2.0 Assessment Guide is released, the CMMC-AB (CMMC Accreditation Body) will resume training C3PAOs and CMMC Assessors, as well CMMC consultants.
 Contractors will be fully responsible for obtaining and coordinating the requisite needed assessment and certification.

 After the completion of the CMMC assessment, the C3PAO will provide an assessment report to the DoD.
 Again, requirements for Level 2 align completely with NIST SP 800-171.
 Remember that self-assessment of NIST SP 800-171 compliance has been required since 2017 for contractors subject to DFARS 252.204-7012.
 In addition, as of November 2020, scores must be reported to the DoD’s SPRS (Supplier Performance Risk System).